freenas/freenas-docs/userguide/intro.rst

   names to be included in syslogd output, making it easier to identify individual systems when groups of computers have similar hostnames.

+* A :guilabel:`Manual Update` button has been added to the :guilabel:`Update` screen in :ref:`System`.
+Update files can be applied manually with this method.

 * Samba has been updated to
   `4.4.5 <https://www.samba.org/samba/history/samba-4.4.5.html>`_.